Locations:

 Cervical cancer

-About 11% of people who have cervical cancer have postcoital bleeding, according to Dr. Brzozowski.
-In fact, it’s often the first symptom of cancer and one of the things you’re probably most worried about.
+About 11% of women who have cervical cancer have postcoital bleeding, according to Dr. Higgins.
+In fact, it’s often the first symptom of cervical cancer and may be one of the things you’re most worried about.

 Advertisement

-“If you are experiencing something that isn’t normal, it’s not necessarily bad, but if it is consistently happening or you are just concerned, get it checked out,” he adds.
+“If you’re experiencing something that isn’t normal, it’s not necessarily bad, but if it’s consistently happening or you’re just concerned, get it checked out,” advises Dr. Higgins.

-During your visit, your doctor go over your medical history and ask you about:
+During your visit, your doctor will go over your medical history and ask about:

-• Unusual pain that doesn’t seem to relate to the bleeding.
+• Unusual pain that doesn’t seem related to the bleeding

 A physical exam will check for signs of infection.
 If your Pap test isn’t current, your doctor can perform one for you while you’re in their office.
 A Pap screening can help determine the need for any further tests or procedures.

-If your testing shows no problems, but your bleeding continues — and it only occurs after sex — your doctor will likely want to check your cervix and do a biopsy.
+If your testing shows no problems, but your bleeding continues — and it only occurs after sex — they may suggest other tests.
 This may show any underlying condition that a physical exam and Pap smear didn’t find.

-“The important thing to remember is that most of the time, it is nothing serious,” Dr. Brzozowski says.
+“Your doctor will outline any necessary testing you may need,” says Dr. Higgins.
+“The important thing to remember is that most of the time, it’s nothing serious.”

 Advertisement